MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/11-Debugging.md

 ### File Sharing
+The App File Explorer can allow access to the directories that your apps can access *vCameraRoll is shared among all apps
+* Documents is shared among all apps
+* LocalAppData contains folders specific to each app.
+This folder will be the same name as your app and other apps cannot access it.
+See above link for additional information.

 ### Kernel Debug
+You can download live Kernel dumps via WDP as well.
+Any system crashes will be automatically be logged and available for download.
+See above link for additional information.

 ### Enable Crash Dump
+You can download crash dumps of applications on IoT Device via WDP.
+See above link for additional information.

 ## SSH/PowerShell/TShell
 PowerShell is a task-based command-line shell and scripting language, designed especially for system administration.
 Details on debugging and setting up powershell can be found [here](10k-powershell.md)